rodneyshupe/Cookbook/Recipes/Sauces/BaconOnionJam.rst

 Bacon Onion Jam
 ===============

-While this will keep in the fridge a couple weeks, you’ll most likely use it up before then.
+While this will keep in the fridge a couple weeks, you'll most likely use it up before then.

 +------------------------+-------------------------------+